teddyoweh/Cloakr/docs/server/ssl.md

 # SSL Support

-Once your Cloakr server is running, you can onyl access it over the port that you configure when the server gets started.
+Once your Cloakr server is running, you can only access it over the port that you configure when the server gets started.

-If you want to enable SSL support, you will need to use a proxy service - like Nginx, HAProxy or Caddy - to handle the SSL configurations and proxy all requests in plain HTTP to your cloakr server.
+If you want to enable SSL support, you will need to use a proxy service - like Nginx, HAProxy or Caddy - to handle the SSL configurations and proxy all non-SSL requests to your cloakr server.

 A basic Nginx configuration would look like this, but you might want to tweak the SSL parameters to your liking.